Looking for a real Flo Ovarian Support review? As a registered dietitian, who specializes in PCOS and hormone health, I’ve got you covered.

 Folate is also known as vitamin B9.
 It’s naturally occurring in a wide variety of food sources such as spinach, black eyed peas, asparagus, Brussels sprouts, and rice.

-Folate and folic acid have long been known to be important for pregnancy, particularly for preventing neural tube defects like spina bifida.
+Folate and folic acid are important for pregnancy, particularly for preventing neural tube defects like spina bifida.
 More recently, research has linked folate to an improvement in fertility and reproductive health.
-In fact, recent studies have confirmed that higher folate intake is associated with lower risk of anovulation and ovulatory infertility, shorter time to get pregnant, and greater success with infertility treatment (1).

 The recommended dietary allowance (RDA) for folate for adult women is 400 mcg DFE.
 During pregnancy, the RDA increases to 600 mcg DFE, and 500 mcg DFE while breastfeeding.